 The other day I posted some tips for “newer” quilters, and many of you chimed in with more in comments.
 Since then I stumbled upon something I read a few years ago.
 It is a 2009 interview with a newer quilter, someone with little experience in the art.
 She also provides a few tips, from her own perspective.
-I’ll start by sharing this question and answer from the interview:
+I’ll start by sharing this question and answer from the interview [edited to note that the quotes below are from a longer version of the interview that no longer has links]:

 KM (interviewer Karen Musgrave): What advice would you offer somebody making their first quilt?